spiceai/samples/acceleration/README.md

 This sample showcases the way to use spiced to simplify the process of building a CQRS pattern for your application.

 In this sample, we have a `/orders` API which creates a random order with a random count.

+The sample uses a single postgres database to receive order command and store products, in MicroServices reaility, they could be in separate database instances which make the sample even more appealing.

 There are 3 `/rankings` API to show the top 5 selling products:
 - /rankings - fetch data from postgres